 As the main voice for the student body at SNHU, SGA maintains an open line of communication between the administration, faculty, and students.
 Throughout the year SGA actively participates and has voting power on many University standing committees to ensure that students' needs are addressed.
-The Board of Trustees, Academic Policy, Curriculum and Student Discipline Committees are just a few of the university committees with SGA representation.
+The Board of Trustees, Academic Policy, Financial Aid, and Student Discipline Committees are just a few of the university committees with SGA representation.
 SGA encourages student input regarding University policies, facilities, and events.
-The Office of Student Life provides SGA with guidance and advice on the management of their organization.